Woman experiencing blood sugar spikes symptoms after eating a healthy meal

 Blood sugar spikes occur when glucose levels rise rapidly after eating, typically peaking within 1–2 hours of a meal.
 Several factors contribute to these post-meal surges:

-Carbohydrate type and quantity: Simple carbohydrates and refined sugars cause faster, higher spikes than complex carbohydrates with fibre.
+Carbohydrate type and quantity: Simple carbohydrates and refined sugars cause faster, higher spikes than complex carbohydrates with fiber.

 Food combinations: Eating carbohydrates without protein or healthy fats can accelerate glucose absorption.